predict-legacy/PredictIO-iOS/README.md

 The predict.io SDK comes in two power levels which cater to different requirements of battery consumption and latency of events being detected.

+> **NOTE**: Power level won't take effect properly until a fresh app relaunch, it's not a setting which should be toggled at runtime.

 **High Power**

 * 5% typical battery usage in 24 hour period